KenobySky/tsm-ga-solver/README.md

 * Settings
 * Benchmark

-Once you saved a sample, you can take benchmarks of it (as shown in picture 4):
+Once you saved a sample, you can create benchmarks with it (as shown in picture 4):

 ![784360299-benchmakToSave.png](https://bitbucket.org/repo/egL9o4/images/2266868724-784360299-benchmakToSave.png)

 *Picture 4: Benchmark*

 With benchmarks it's possible to make the program to save the result of the solution calculated in a file.
-It also saves the sample reference which makes it possible to run the same sample of cities with different settings and compare the results, making it very didatic for students.
+It also saves the sample reference which makes it possible to run the same sample of cities with different settings and compare the results, making it easier for students to notice the differences between different settings.
 The benchmark is saved when a solution is calculated.
 It will save the following data, as can be seen in picture 5:

 * Date and time of start
 * Duration in seconds
-* Waypoint quantity
+* Way point quantity
 * Chromosome quantity
 * Cost in pixels
 * Cut length